Google Earth Pro Not Responding in Windows 11/10

 Published by Nyau Wai Hoe - Updated on

-How to fix Google Earth Pro not working on Windows 11/10
+Solutions to fix Google Earth Pro not working issues on Windows 11/10

 Use the repair tool in Google Earth Pro

-In most cases where Google Earth Pro freezes, crashes, not responding, or not working, it can be solved by simply running the repair tool in Google Earth Pro.
+In most cases, when Google Earth Pro freezes, crashes, or doesn’t respond, it can be resolved by running the repair tool within Google Earth Pro.

 • Clear disk cache